 Property that can be seen, weighed, measured, felt or touched, or is perceptible to the senses in any manner.
-Tangible personal property includes electricity, water, gas, steam and prewritten software.
+Tangible personal property includes electricity, water, gas, steam, prewritten software and animals.

 Tangible Personal Property Permanently Attached to Real Property

 A special classification of tangible personal property.